-When it comes to investment, understanding the assets you’ve purchased is essential.
-After you buy an investment property, you can claim deductions on the ‘wear and tear’ it experiences.
-Typically, these deductions are divided into two components; capital works deductions or plant and equipment depreciation.
+Understanding the assets you’ve purchased is essential when it comes to investment.
+After buying an investment property, you can claim deductions on the ‘wear and tear’ it experiences.
+Typically, these deductions are divided into capital works deductions or plant and equipment depreciation.

 The ATO defines plant and equipment assets as those items that are easily removable or mechanical.
-Examples include things such as stoves, air conditioners, carpet or light fittings.
+Examples include stoves, air conditioners, carpet or light fittings.

-It is important to note that since the 2017 Federal Budget, most investors are only eligible to claim depreciation on brand-new plant assets.
+It is important to note that since the 2017 Federal Budget depreciation changes, most investors are only eligible to claim depreciation on brand-new plant assets.
 Some exceptions are if the property is commercial or industrial, if the property was purchased by a company (excl.
-SMSF), or if you owned and rented the property out before May 9, 2017.
+SMSF), or if you owned and rented the property before May 9, 2017.

 What items can you claim property plant and equipment depreciation on?

 Below are some of the common plant and equipment assets within residential properties.
-The rates at which these assets depreciate varies according to their useful lives.
+The rates at which these assets depreciate vary according to their useful lives.